1MuhammadFarhanAslam/Python/03_Machine Learning/Readme.md

 | **Data Normalization** | Making data conform to a standard or format | Help models work better on numerical features | Scaling between 0 and 1, L2 normalization |
 | **Data Partitioning** | Splitting data into multiple sets (train/test/validation) | Proper model evaluation and generalization | Train/Test Split, K-Fold Cross-Validation |
 | **Data Imputation** | Filling missing or null values | Avoid data loss or errors in model training | Mean/Median/Mode Imputation, KNN Imputation, Regression Imputation |

 ---
-Absolutely, bhai!
-Let's dive into the **steps of Data Preprocessing** in **British English**, but we'll keep the examples as **Desi** and relatable as possible.
-Ready for a smooth ride through the world of data? 🚀

----